dataluscorp/browser/docs/writing-rust-code/update-policy.md

 those working on tier-3 platforms, where updating Rust can be more difficult than just running `rustup update`, by giving them time to adapt.
 However, it means other contributors must backport newer work to maintain compatibility.
-As more Rust code was merged into Firefox this became expensive.
+As more Rust code was merged into Datalus this became expensive.

 Historically we bumped this minimum every 3-4 Rust releases, which also helped contributors on slow network connections since they didn't have to download